What is School Without Walls?

-In 2011 and 2012, School Without Walls was piloted at the Egg Theatre, where Year 4 spent 6 weeks learning core curricular topics, but from new and different creative perspectives.
+In 2011 and 2012, School Without Walls was piloted at the Egg Theatre, where Year 4 spent six weeks learning core curricular topics, from new and different creative perspectives.
 It was such a success, that we wanted more pupils to enjoy and benefit from this unique learning platform.

-So we got the WHOLE school involved for the first time.
-Our children learnt at the Holburne Museum, the Central Library, St Swithin’s church, the Egg theatre, the Bath Spa University college of Art and Design and the Museum of East Asian Art.
+So we got the WHOLE school involved.
+Our children learnt at the Holburne Museum, the Central Library, St Swithin’s church, the Egg Theatre, the Bath Spa University College of Art and Design and the Museum of East Asian Art.